What is a Responsive Theme?

 CSS Media Queries

-Media queries apply different styles based on device characteristics, such as screen width or resolution.
-They Allow developers to define specific layouts for various device types.
+Media queries apply different styles based on device characteristics, like screen width or resolution.
+They allow developers to define specific layouts for various device types.

 Breakpoints